-- This option is available only in the US and occasionally Canada.
+- This option is available only in the US.

 - The estimated value of the return postage is shown in parentheses.
 Shipwire will automatically select the lowest cost service level.
 Your account will be charged the return postage and your customer can either schedule a pick up (if available) or take it to the nearest facility that matches the postage carrier.